-The pilot of the twin-engine jet had reported high winds during a previous attempt to land, according to a recording of the air traffic control radio transmission obtained by CNN through FlightAware.com, a flight-tracking website.
+The pilot of the twin-engine jet earlier reported high winds during a previous attempt to land, according to a recording of the air traffic control radio transmission obtained by CNN through Flightaware, a flight-tracking website.

 “Missed approach, N115WF.
 33 knots of tail wind,” the pilot is heard saying a few minutes before the crash.

-The deceased co-pilot was identified as 54-year-old Sergio Carranza Brabata of Mexico.
-The Pitkin County coroner listed the preliminary cause of death as blunt force trauma.
+The deceased co-pilot was identified by Burchetta as 54-year-old Sergio Carranza Brabata of Mexico.
+Pitkin County Coroner Dr. J. Steven Ayers listed the preliminary cause of death as blunt force trauma.